Prasanth-C-Codes/mochi-mochi-app/README.md

 # Site

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [Netlify App](https://mochi-mochi.netlify.app/) to view it in your browser.